alazzaro/cug26_containers_tutorial/HowToAccessLUMI/README.md

 1. Provide us with your name and organizational email: reach us on Slack or send us an [email](mailto:alfio.lazzaro@hpe.com).
 2. Wait until you receive an email that you have been invited to the project.
 3. Click on the invite link, which will bring you to the Puhuri Portal (direct [link](https://puhuri-portal.neic.no/) access).
-4. Click on "Sign in with MyAccessID".
+4. Click on "Sign in with MyAccessID", e.g.
 <p align="center">
 <img src="images/Puhuri.png" width="400">
 </p>